guillerg86/pihole-sync/README.md

 |-d||`etc-pihole/gravity.db`|Path and name of gravity database|
 |-f||`gravity_changes.json`|Path of file where write/read export/import changes|
 |-a|`import`<br>`export`|You need to specify|Action you want to perform|

+# Password for PiHole

+If you use this setupvars.conf the password of PiHole web is `admin`.
+**Please change this password!!
+DON'T USE IN PRODUCTION!**